danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ```
 ## class

-To first construct objects in object-oriented programming, it is important to have a blueprint.
+To first construct objects in OOP, it is important to have a blueprint.
 A class specifies the structure of its objects' attributes and the possible behaviors/actions of its objects.
-Therefore, it is like a template and blueprint of things.
+Therefore, classs can be understood as a template and blueprint of things.

-To use the similar template that we had for a person object (You may refer to Tofu.js with the full source code), we have the followings:
+Similar to the template that we had for a person object, we have the followings:

 |Tofu                                              |
 | ------------------------------------------------ |
 | speed, xpos, ypos, size, toFu_rotate, emoji_size |
 | move(), show()                                   |

+You may refer to Tofu.js with the full source code on how the Tofu class is constructed.

 **(Step 1) Naming**: Give a name of your class